rust-lang/rfcs/text/0000-pi-types.md

 Some have raised concerns of mixing things up there.
 Thus one can use the syntax `with` to denote bounds instead.

+## Allow multiple implementation bounds

+Allow overlapping implementations carrying bounds, such that only one of the conditions may be true under monomorphization.

+## Type/`where` clause checking

-## Lazily type check without transitivity rule
+### Lazily type check without transitivity rule

 Simply evaluate the bounds when calling.
 Remove the requirement of implication.

-## Allow multiple implementation bounds

-Allow overlapping implementations carrying bounds, such that only one of the conditions may be true under monomorphization.
+This introduces errors at monomorphization time.

+### Inheriting `where` clauses

+An interesting idea to investigate is to let functions inherit called function's `where` clauses.
+This allows for non-monomorphization, yet ergonomic, `where` clauses.

+An important symmetry is lost, though: trait bounds in `where` clauses.
+These are not inherited, but explicit.
+A way to avoid this asymmetry, [`with` could be used](#with-instead-of-where).

 # Unresolved questions
 [unresolved]: #unresolved-questions